Global Change, Infectious Disease Outbreaks, Natural Hazards, Conflicts, Population Vulnerability

-I am currently on the Science and Solutions for a Changing Planet Doctoral Training Partnership at the Grantham Institute for Climate Change and the Environment.
-I am also a visiting PhD student in UCL's Institute for Risk and Disaster Reduction.
+I am a PhD student in the Department of Infectious Disease Epidemiology.
+I am currently on the Science and Solutions for a Changing Planet Doctoral Training Partnership at the Grantham Institute for Climate Change and the Environment and I am also a visiting PhD student in UCL's Institute for Risk and Disaster Reduction.

 My research uses statistical modelling and machine learning to understand how natural hazards and conflicts result in infectious disease outbreaks.
 My work focuses on using these models to make disease outbreak predictions with varying social and environmental change.
 I have specific interests in drought, armed conflict, cholera, Nigeria and the Democratic Republic of Congo.

 My supervisor is Prof. Kris Murray (MRC Unit The Gambia) and my co-supervisors are Dr. Katy Gaythorpe (Imperial College London) and Prof. Ilan Kelman (University College London).